ArmandPhilippot/dig-dir/README.md

 **Why the accumulator should be ignored?**

-To avoid repeats, Walk Dir is calling itself until max depth is reached.
-To be able to return the relative path instead of an absolute path, Walk Dir needs to keep track of the path you have given.
-Each time Walk Dir is called, the current path is pushed to the accumulator.
+To avoid repeats, DigDir is calling itself until max depth is reached.
+To be able to return the relative path instead of an absolute path, DigDir needs to keep track of the path you have given.
+Each time DigDir is called, the current path is pushed to the accumulator.
 So `acc[0]` will always match the given path.

 **Why use a relative path?**

 I estimate that the relative path can be useful but the absolute path should not be public.

 As a developer, you know where is the starting path so you can easily retrieve the path which could cause an error from the relative path.
-However, if you want to use the Walk Dir data through an API, I think it is preferable to not provide the full path.
+However, if you want to use the DigDir data through an API, I think it is preferable to not provide the full path.

+**Why DigDir?**

+At first, I whish to name this package Walk Dir, but the name and its variants was already taken in the npm public space.
+I prefer to release this package as unscoped package so I had to look for another available name.
+DigDir was available and it seems appropriate.
+The idea is to dig into a directory to extract data about its children (and their children, so dig deeper).

+So, if in the repository's history you find some mentions of "walk dir" (in different case), it was the previous name of this package.

 ## License